 - Value of the collateral

-The core instrument for counterparty credit risk measurement is the rating system, which is developed and monitored by Raiffeisen Switzerland’s Risk & Compliance department.
+The core instrument for counterparty credit risk measurement is the rating system, which is maintained and monitored by Raiffeisen Switzerland's Risk & Compliance department.
 The Raiffeisen Group has implemented comprehensive rating system governance in connection with the internal rating system.
 Rating system governance aims to organise internal rating system processes and responsibilities within the Group in a way that will consistently ensure the quality and effectiveness of the rating models and their application.
 To avoid loopholes and conflicts of interest, tasks, powers and responsibilities were defined for stakeholders and key positions, and corresponding key controls were implemented.

 Assessment of the risk situation with respect to credit risks